buehlefs/qc2-exercise/README.md

 All computations are logged in the timeline.
 Output data can be viewd in the data tab.

-To explore all implemented QHAna plugins start the docker-compose file with `docker-compose --profile plugins up`.
+To explore all implemented QHAna plugins start the docker-compose file with `docker-compose --profile plugins up` and add `http://localhost:5000` to the Plugin Endpoints in the settings page of the QHAna UI.

 ## Documentation